 You can kill, like, 139 birds with one stone in Winaero Tweaker, though.

-You should set size 8 Tahoma for the Statusbar Font tab as well.
+You should set size 8 Tahoma for the Statusbar Font setting as well.

 Finally, set the System Font to Tahoma.
 (There's no option for size on the system font, and please note that a lot, if not most, programs don't support these system changes, so don't get upset when you open a window and it isn't the size 8 Tahoma you wanted; it's just not supported for that program.)

-If you want even more XP-ism, go to the regular old Appearance Settings and select Startup Sound.
+If you want even more XP-ism, go to the regular old Appearance tab and select Startup Sound.

 Almost forgot, you can remove the shortcut arrow icon by goin' to the Shortcuts tab, clickin' Shortcut Arrow, and pressin' No arrow.
 (The reason you should press that instead of the classic arrow option is because in order to have the correct labels for all the icons on the desktop, you have to use shortcuts for the My Documents icon and the My Network Places icon, like I explained before.)

 This last step is only for people who look into the real tiny details.
-Go to the Advanced Appearance Settings (Deja vu!), click on Icons, and set the horizontal spacin' to 75, and set the vertical spacin' to 67.
+Go to Advanced Appearance Settings (Deja vu!), click on Icons, make sure the horizontal spacin' is 75, and set the vertical spacin' to 67.
 (I'm not entirely sure of those numbers because Retrobar groups certain spacin's of desktop icons.
 Maybe Retrobar will get a new update that fixes that, but for now you'll have to settle the closest-to-correct icon spacin' of the icons.)
 (SPAAAAAACE!)

 Restart your PC and look at the new old fonts!
 (If things didn't go so hot, Winaero Tweaker comes with things to help revert the changes.)